On this page

 Cox Architecture, in collaboration with Thomson Rossi, designed the school so that it would integrate the history and traditions of the existing high schools while creating its own sense of identity and belonging that will embrace the whole community.

-Construction started in early 2020 and the school is scheduled to open in term 1, 2022.
+Construction started in early 2020 and the school will open in term 1, 2022.

 Tricia Richman, former principal of Edward John Eyre High School and Whyalla High school, has been appointed to lead Whyalla Secondary College.
 Her connection with the local community will help ensure a smooth transition of the existing high schools into the new school.